Links (external links open in a new window)

-Other versions: Also made as wall lamp, floor lamp, pendant light…
+Other versions: This Florentine droplet table lamp exists as a chandelier, wall lamp, floor lamp, pendant lamp…

-Today the church is part of the museum of healt, the “museo della sanita“.
+Today the church is part of the museum of health, the “museo della sanita“.

 A very interesting building where you can see old hospital machinery and tools; the entrance is free.

-In the 1960s Raak Amsterdam produced lights with the same droplet idea, the “High Chaparral” (B-1052 – C-1622) lamp.
-Made as wall lamp, pendant light and sconce.
-Pictures are taken from the 1968 catalogue 8. (photo 3 & 4) Many other light factories produced lights in this style around that time.
+In the 1960s Raak Amsterdam produced lamps with the same droplet idea, the “High Chaparral” (B-1052 – C-1622) lamp.
+Made as wall lamp, pendant lamp and sconce.
+Pictures are taken from the 1968 catalogue 8. (photo 3 & 4) Many other light factories produced lamps in this style around that time.

 Targetti Sankey S.p.A.

 Targetti Sankey S.p.A. was founded in 1928 by Sankey Targetti as a family business.
 His son Paolo was the second president of the company.
 Today his grandson Lorenzo succeeded Paolo in the chairmanship of the group, and Stella, his granddaughter, is the vice president of the Tuscany Region.
 The company has been designing and producing indoor and outdoor architectural light fixtures ever since.

 The company specialises in lighting for large exhibition spaces.
 For example the lights used in the Galleria dell’Accademia di Firenze (Gallery of the Academy of Florence) to illuminate the world famous statue of David, made by Michelangelo Buonarroti (1475 – 1564), were a gift by Targetti for the museum.
 Also the Academy of Fine Arts (Accademia di Belle Arti) in Firenze is illuminated by Targetti.